MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 ### Background

-In this exercise for Microsoft Cloud for Sustainability, you'll use demo data to set up the "Set up organization and reference data" scenario.
+In this lab for Microsoft Cloud for Sustainability, you'll use demo data to set up the "Set up organization and reference data" scenario.
 Contoso Corp is a specialty coffee distribution business with operations in APAC, US, Africa, and Europe.

 Contoso Corp is experiencing supply chain challenges when transporting its finished goods across the United States.
 Additionally, it wants to augment its transportation and logistics capacities.
 To overcome this challenge, Contoso Corp acquired a transportation business called Wide World Importers, which is based in Florida, US.
 Wide World Importers has two office facilities with 100 employees that coordinate a fleet of 40 electric trucks that will be used for transportation of finished goods across the US.